SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 This move forms multiple pressurized, spiraling columns of water that have a drill-like ability to pierce and destroy their target.
 As this attack can originate from any body of water (rather than being shot directly from the attacker), in the right environments this has a 360 degree range of attack, making it incredibly difficult to defend against adequately.

-Chakra: G
+Chakra: 15 \+ G
-Damage: 6d20+(G \* 5\)
+Damage: 8d20 \+ (G \* 10)
 Range: 35
 Speed: 14
 Seal Speed: 16
-Gallons Requirement: 20 \> 30
+Gallons Requirement: 6  \> 18
 Special: \+2 Accuracy

-Tags: Piercing
+Tags: Attack, Projectile, Piercing

+Effects:
-Effects: If there are at least 20 Gallons of Water left in the Background after this Technique is used (or one is, say, over a lake, river, or other body of water such as Syrup Capture Field), this Technique is automatically a Surprise Attack.
-This Technique inflicts Piercing wounds.
+If there are at least 10 Gallons of Water left in the Background after this Technique is used (or one is, say, over a lake, river, or other body of water such as Syrup Capture Field), this Technique is automatically a Surprise Attack.

 ### **Suiton: Suiryuudan \- Water Release: Water Dragon Blast**

 This technique shapes a large amount of water into a giant, dragon-shaped projectile which seeks out and crashes into whoever you direct it at.
 What it lacks for in complexity, it makes up for by being a highly effective tool in any Suiton using shinobi's arsenal.

-Chakra: 8 \+ G
+Chakra: 16 \+ G
-Damage: 16d20+(G \* 10\)
+Damage: 12d8 \+ (G \* 14)
 Range: 50
 Speed: 18
 Seal Speed: 22
-Gallons Requirement: 15 \> 30
+Gallons Requirement: 10 \> 20
 Special: Stun 10

-Tags: Blunt, Projectile
+Tags: Attack, Blunt, Projectile

 ### **Sution: Suijinheki \- Water Release: Water Encampment Wall**

 This defensive technique creates a wall of water around you, which forms a violently churning defensive perimeter.
 When lacking water in the environment to use, a talented shinobi can form it in their stomach and spit it out.

+Upkeep: 6
 Chakra: 26
-Special: Interrupt
+Area: 5
 Speed: 12
 Seal Speed: 12
-Requires: 16 gallons of water, or \+8 chakra cost without using water
+Requires: 16 gallons of water or \+8 chakra cost

-Tags: Defensive, Environmental
+Tags: Interrupt, Environmental

 Effects:
 If using Suijinheki as an interrupt: Make an accuracy roll against the attack's accuracy, with a \+6 bonus; if you succeed, this stops the attack entirely.

-This technique's Accuracy bonus can't exceed its final, modified Speed (not including any increases in Speed from the Paralysis status).
-Once Suijinheki has been deployed, it lasts for your damage bonus in initiative counts--it stops any other incoming attacks automatically, without having to roll.
+Once Suijinheki has been deployed, it lasts for your damage bonus in initiative counts--it automatically defends all attacks using your initial parry roll.
 You may also end it early, if you need to move or attack through it.

-In addition to this, if the technique you're defending against was an area of effect attack, this techinque also counts as a defense for anyone within (Ninjutsu Damage Bonus) yards of you.
-This technique protects you from any Katon up to A-rank, Doton up to B-rank, and all other techniques (including taijutsu) up to A-rank.
+This technique protects you and anyone within its area from any Doton up to B-rank, and all other techniques (including taijutsu) up to A-rank.
-If you create the water used in Suijinheki (i.e. pay the \+8 chakra cost), then that water is added to the battlefield after its duration expires.

 ### **Suiton: Bakusui Shouha \- Water Release: Exploding Water Shockwave**

 The user creates an enormous amount of water by spewing it from their mouth, flooding the battlefield and potentially crushing foes in its path.
 Best of all, they get to look awesome while doing it\!
 The wave rises up from beneath the user, and they can 'ride' it to its destination.

-Chakra: 35
-Damage: 6d12+72
-Area: Special
+Area: X \* 3
 Speed: 16
 Seal Speed: 30
-Special: Stun 8
+Special: Stun X / 2

 Tags: Blunt, AoE

-Effects: This Technique's Speed cannot be reduced below 16 by any means.
-And it cannot be Dodged.
-This technique adds (ninjutsu damage bonus)\*4 Gallons of Water to the Background, and has an Area equivalent to the number of Gallons created in this way, centered on you.
-You do not take damage from this technique, but anyone else within its Area does.
+Effects:
+The X in this jutsu is your ninjutsu damage bonus and produces that many gallons.
+This Technique's Speed cannot be reduced below 16 by any means and it cannot be Dodged unless you can completely escape the area.

 As part of this technique, you may move up to half its Area in yards, in any direction.
-The Area of this Technique does not move with you \- it remains centered on where your movement began.
+The Area of this Technique does not move with you - it remains centered on where your movement began.

 ### **Benzaiten no Jutsu \- River Goddess Technique**

 Named after the deity who supposedly watches over a major river, this technique coats the user's body with a thin layer of chakra-infused water.
 It offers no real protection from impacts or weapons, but can be an effective supplement to one's defenses against heat and other unpleasantness.

 Chakra: 5 \+ G
-Upkeep: 1 \+ (G/5)
+Upkeep: 3 \+ (G / 5)
 Speed: 10
 Seal Speed: 16
-Requires: 10 \> 25
+Requires: 10 \> 15
 Special: Interrupt

-Tags: Defensive, Utility
+Tags: Utility.
+Self

+Effects:
-Effects: So long as this is maintained you cannot gain any by Ignite or Burn statuses, and you take (10+G)% less damage from Katon Jutsu (applied after other reductions).
+You end any ongoing ignites on you.
+So long as this is maintained you cannot gain any by Ignite or Burn statuses, and you take (10+G)% less damage from Katon Jutsu (applied after other reductions).

-Activating it will end any ongoing Ignites harmlessly, but will not cure Burns.

 ### **Suiton: Uramiame \- Water Release: Grudge Rain**